avp9-nexus/avp9-nexus/README.md

 ## avp9

-I direct AI agents that buy art at auction — and I sign every transfer myself, on a hardware device, outside the system that asked for it.
+I direct AI agents that buy art at auction — and every commitment of funds goes through my hand, on a hardware device, outside the system that asked for it.

 **[nexus-art](https://github.com/avp9-nexus/nexus-art)** — three public
 demonstrations on Base Sepolia.
 Two curator agents with distinct tastes bid